pixashot/pixashot/README.md

 - 🔒 Proxy support for accessing restricted content
 - 📜 Scroll-to-bottom functionality for dynamic content
 - 🎨 Configurable image quality and pixel density
+- 🌓 Dark mode support for captures
+- 📍 Geolocation spoofing capabilities
-- 🐳 Docker support for easy deployment
+- 🐳 Docker support for easy deployment and scalability

 [Learn more about Pixashot's features](docs/features.md) and check out our [API examples](docs/api-examples.md).